Application deadline is January 31, 2020!

 After you have completed all photo entries, click Finalize Submission to complete the application process.

-If you have difficulty uploading images or the digital process is not available to you, please contact Susan Day at the NANPA office for assistance.
+If you have difficulty uploading images or the digital process is not available to you, please contact Teresa Ransdell at the NANPA office for assistance.

-Two letters of recommendation must be submitted by a mentor, teacher, coach, activity leader or other adult who can attest to your qualities and experiences, such as interpersonal skills, willingness to share, sense of responsibility, creative expression, photographic endeavors, and any environmental issue involvement.
+One letter of recommendation must be submitted from a mentor, teacher, coach, activity leader or other adult who can attest to your qualities and experiences, such as interpersonal skills, willingness to share, sense of responsibility, creative expression, photographic endeavors, and any environmental issue involvement.